Sign Up

 Objectives

-2. Discuss different styles of communication
+2. Recognize different styles of communication.

-3. Define dementia/Alzheimer's
+3. Define dementia.

 CEUFast Inc. and the course planners for this educational activity do not have any relevant financial relationship(s) to disclose with ineligible companies whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on patients.